VincentFoulon80/console_engine/README.md

 This library provides simple features for handling user's input and display for terminal applications.
-Besides the user input and display, this library also provides some tools to build standalone "screens" that can be used as simply as printing it.
+Besides the user input and display, this library also provides some tools to build standalone "screens" that can be used just for printing.

 It uses [Crossterm](https://crates.io/crates/crossterm) as main tool for handling the screen and inputs.
 You don't have to worry about initalizing anything because the lib will handle this for you.